antopolskiy/antopolskiy.github.io/content/post/gpt3_1.md

 {{</gpt>}}

-***Few-shot*** is when you provide one or more examples of what you want to do *in the prompt*.
+***Few-shot*** is when *in the prompt* you provide one or more examples of what you want GPT-3 to do.
 This can be quite powerful, especially when the completion you want is non-trivial, and after a few tries, you see that GPT-3 doesn't make it correctly after a zero-shot try.
 This can also improve the stability of the response: by providing an example, you all but ensure that the rest of the response will be in the same format.
 But there are better ways of ensuring stability which I will discuss in future posts.
 Few-shot comes with additional challenges, such as the dependency of the responses on the example(s) you've provided.
 Example of 1-shot classification:

 {{<gpt>}}
 <p>Game description: